mozaik-association/mozaik/docs/6Event_module.md

 !!! example

-    I want that only people from the Antwerp instance can access to the event.
+    I only want people from the Antwerp instance (and the parent instances of Antwerp) to access this event in Odoo.

 <figure markdown>
 ![screenshot 46](img/screen46.png)